 You don’t have to wait for your monthly statement to review your credit card activity.
 Be proactive and log into your account once a week to check for any fraudulent charges.

 Credit card fraudsters also use devices called “skimmers” to collect card data at ATMs and automated gas pumps.
-They fit over the card slot or PIN pad, and look much like the normal machine.
-Since they’re very hard to detect, it’s important to monitor your bills for suspicious activity.
+Skimmers fit over the card slot or PIN pad, and look much like the normal machine.
+Since they’re hard to detect, it’s important to monitor your bills for suspicious activity.
 You can learn more about skimmers, and see examples of their authentic appearance, in this post from Krebs on Security.

 Shred Your Documents